jaikumardas577/Cowin-Vaccination-Availablity-Notification-App/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 CVANA is a quick, reliable intregated solution for automatic notification of availablity of slots and other details like date, name of facility, pin number, address etc. for nearest covid 19 vaccination centre.
-Right Now CVANA notified user's phone by direct message and whatsapp message.
+Right Now CVANA notified user's phone by sms and whatsapp message.

 ## Features